 For fall semester, meals covered by the contract begin checkin week with breakfast on Wednesday for freshmen and breakfast on Thursday for returning students.
 Contract meals end with lunch on Friday of finals week.
 Spring semester meals begin with breakfast on the Monday the halls reopen and continue through Friday lunch of finals week.
-No meals are served starting Wednesday dinner through Sunday during the Thanksgiving recess.
+No meals are served starting after 2:00 p.m.
+Wednesday dinner through